Salt Palace (arena): Seating capacity

+Concerts

+The Salt Palace was the place to play in Salt Lake City and hosted numerous concerts.

+The Grateful Dead played a show there on February 28, 1973 which was recorded and released as Dick's Picks Volume 28 and another 8½ years later on August 12, 1981.

 Concert deaths

 Three teenagers were killed at an AC/DC rock concert at the Salt Palace on January 18, 1991.
 When AC/DC took the stage, the crowd rushed towards the stage, trampling the three.
 Security guards tried to get the band to stop playing but failed to quickly communicate the extent of the dire situation leading AC/DC to play for about 20 minutes before the band learned people were hurt or dying.
 The band stopped playing as soon as they discovered what had happened.
 Blame was pointed at several different groups, including the fans, the band, the security personnel, and the Salt Palace's festival seating arrangement.
 The families of the victims sued AC/DC, as well as other groups associated with the concert, in connection with the deaths, and eventually settled out of court.